MISS_HIT includes a simple tool

 classdef (TestTags = {'FeatureB'}) ...
 ExampleTagClassTest < matlab.unittest.TestCase methods (Test) function testF (testCase) % test code end end methods (Test, TestTags = {'FeatureC','System'}) function testG (testCase) % test code end end methods (Test, TestTags = {'System','FeatureA'}) function testH (testCase) % test code end end end

-Running mh_trace will generate a json file (by
+Running mh_trace will generate two lobster files (by

 Annotating code